Camillahannesbo/M4-Group-Assignment-3/README.md

 Submitted: 28/02/2024

-Created by Benjamin, Camilla and Tobias.
+Created by Benjamin, Camilla and Tobias

 ## 1. Build a QA system that retrieves information from a given set of documents (or a document) to answer complex queries